 - Inequities are caused by systems regardless of people’s culture of behavior

-Please email Rob MacPherson, IF Vice President of Advancement, with any questions.
+Please email Rob MacPherson, IF Vice President of Institutional Strategy, with any questions.